Mortgage With Fair Credit: Yes, It’s Possible

 The catch is that not everyone agrees.
 An Internet search can find a variety of “fair credit” definitions, none of them alike.
 Not only that, what’s “fair credit” one day might be something else tomorrow as lending standards change.

-For our purposes, let’s say that fair credit ranges from 620 to 699, numbers high enough to interest many lenders.Verify your new rate (May 19th, 2019)
+For our purposes, let’s say that fair credit ranges from 620 to 699, numbers high enough to interest many lenders.Show Me Today's Rates (Jul 18th, 2019)

 Fair Credit & Lender Standards